oubiwann/carapace/README.rst

     :/_____/ /_/    \___/\__,_/ /_/ /_/ /_//____/ /____/ /_/ /_/
     :
     :
-    : You have logged into a DreamSSH Server.
+    : You have logged into a Carapace Server.
     : Type 'ls()' or 'dir()' to see the objects in the current namespace.
     :
     : Enjoy!